How To Protect Your Small Business From Employee Fraud

 - Get fraud insurance: Purchase a bond or fraud insurance to protect your business if a theft does occur and/or have trusted employees who handle the finances bonded.

 - Require your bookkeeper to take a vacation: Embezzlement and other types of fraud require a constant paper trail to go undetected.
 Therefore, business owners should insist that employees who perform the company’s accounting/bookkeeping duties take a vacation every year and designate a backup person to cover their responsibilities during that leave.
-Ideally, the vacation should be at least a week long and occur over a month-end when the books are being closed.
+Ideally, the vacation should be at least a week-long and occur over a month-end when the books are being closed.
 Assuming your books are closed monthly, this is not an easy request with a small team and another reason to build a trusted relationship with an outside firm.

 By partnering with the Signature Analytics team, we can recommend industry-specific suggestions for your company.
-We help our clients put preventative controls in place.
-We provide an appropriate level of oversight for the company’s financial books and records to ensure accuracy.
+We help our clients put preventative controls in place and provide an appropriate level of oversight of their financial books and records to ensure accuracy.